Supernatural Femme Fatales

 Of all the horrors of Malay and Indonesian legend, goblin-children that suck the blood from your fingers, “breast ghosts” that smother you to death with their tits, perhaps the best-known is the pontianak, a vampiric revenant of a woman who died during pregnancy, whose spirit resides in a banana tree during the day, but who emerges at night to prey on the unwary.
 The only way to defeat her is to hammer a nail through the back of her neck, whereupon her fangs recede and she becomes a normal beautiful woman.
 In many of the stories, the daring hero who subdued her then marries her, because that’s the natural thing to want to do with a beautiful woman, even if she happens to be just one nail away from a homicidal ghost.
 Inevitably, one day, by chance or accident, the nail buried in the nape of her neck gets removed, and she reverts to her true form, laughing and flying back into the jungle.

 Interestingly, the pontianak seems to have counterparts in many other cultures.
-From Colombia to Ukraine, India to Japan, the supernatural femme fatale, who uses her feminine charms to entice men before killing them or drinking their blood or draining their life-force, is a recurring character in religions, myths, and folklore.
+From Colombia to Ukraine, India to Japan, the supernatural femme fatale, who uses her feminine charms to lure men into disaster, often killing them or drinking their blood or draining their life-force, is a recurring character in religions, myths, and folklore.

 Perhaps the earliest example of a supernatural femme fatale in the Western tradition is the witch-goddess Circe.
-In Ovid’s Metamorphoses, Circe transforms a king into a woodpecker and his men into beasts after he spurns her romantically.
-In Homer’s Odyssey, the titular hero, Odysseus, finds himself on the island of Aeaea, where Circe transforms his men into pigs and tries to do the same to him.
+In Homer’s Odyssey, the titular hero, Odysseus, and his men, find themselves on Circe’s island of Aeaea.
+There, Circe lures his men into her home with her sweet singing, offering them drink and hospitality, before transforming them into pigs, and then tries to do the same to Odysseus.
 It is only with divine help that he is able to resist her magic.
 Defeated, she transforms his men back into humans, aids them in their journey home, and asks Odysseus to have sex with her: “[C]ome to bed with me,” she entreats, “Through making love we may begin to trust each other more.”
 (Note that, as with the pontianak, the brave hero’s conquest of his foe is followed by sexual conquest.)

 “[C]ome to bed with me, Through making love we may begin to trust each other more.”